quodvideo/dexter-cl/README.md

 I have in mind to do something like implementing Apple's UIKit in Common Lisp.
 I've always heard praise for how well done OpenStep was, so I figure that's a good guide.
 I've never used either, so it's taking some time.

+X11 is the only target environment for now.
+Dexter will use the "globally active input model" described in the ICCCM.
+Really, its main purpose is to show how that's supposed to work.
+A suite of Dexter apps could be used without a window manager and the typical Windows or Mac user would notice nothing amiss.
+With the right kind of window manager, Dexter apps will be more capable than Windows apps and as capable as Mac apps.
+Where X apps (and Windows apps) often fall short is in their support for drag and drop.
+Mac, unlike other click-to-focus environments, lets you drag an item from a background window without raising that window above all the others.
+Dexter, with the right window manager, will make that possible on X.